kyungjae-lee/engineers-notebook/cpp-programming/this-pointer.md

 ## Introduction

-* `this` is a reserved keyword
+* `this` is a reserved keyword that contains the address of the current object.
-* Contains the address of the object, so it's a pointer to the object
+  * It's a pointer to the object that's currently being used by the class member methods.

-* Can only be used in class scope
+* Can only be used within the class scope
-* All member access is done via the `this` pointer
+* All member access is done via the `this` pointer.
+  * C++ allows you to use member names directly.
+And, behind the scenes, it's actually using `this` pointer.

 * Can be used by the programmer
-  * To access data member and methods
+  * To explicitly access data member and methods
   * To determine if two objects are the same
   * Can be dereferenced (`*this`) to yield the current object
   * When overloading the assignment operator